bgatos/Digital-Scholarly-EditionsGR-workshop/index.md

 ---------

-This is a website for the <a href="http://dixit.uni-koeln.de">DiXiT</a>-sponsored workshop on <b>Digital Scholarly Editions and Modern Greek Studies</b>, co-organized with a group of local research anc cultural institutions and is hosted by the National Library of Greece, in Athens, Greece on April 2017.
+This is a website for the <a href="http://dixit.uni-koeln.de">DiXiT</a>-sponsored workshop on **Digital Scholarly Editions and Modern Greek Studies**, co-organized with a group of local research anc cultural institutions and is hosted by the National Library of Greece, in Athens, Greece on April 2017.

 The content and material is openly available and originally developed by Anna-Maria Sichani for the <a href="http://dixit.uni-koeln.de">DiXiT</a>-sponsored workshop on <b>Digital Scholarly Editions and Modern Greek Studies</b>, in Athens, Greece.